Children & Growing Pains

 - There is a decrease in discomfort with massage or heat packs

-- Trigger point release along the muscle belly – this is to decreased tension on the muscle attachments
+- Trigger point release along the muscle belly – this is to decrease tension on the muscle attachments

 - Load management during sporting activities – making sure that the child is still able to stay active without overloading the muscles